 Filter cartridges used with the Filtrete basic, advanced, and maximum filter systems can be removed from the filter system with just a quarter twist.

 Replacement is required every six months.
-New cartridges can be inserted into the head bracket and secured with another quarter twist, without needing to turn off the cold water valve.
+New cartridges can be inserted into the head bracket and secured with another quarter twist without turning off the cold water valve.

 Filter System Can be Mounted on a Cabinet Wall

 To install this system, a drill, adjustable wrench, and screwdriver are needed.
 After clearing the way under the sink, you’ll need to mount the filter system on the wall of your cabinet below your sink.
 Close the cold water valve and disconnect the waterline.

 Next, you’ll be installing a supply line, forming a compression assembly on the other side of the tube, attaching that to the shut-off valve, and tightening all connections with a wrench.
 Not so easy for a beginner, but not impossible, either.

 The full-Flow mechanism Lets You Quickly Fill Your Glass with Clean Water.

 One distinction with this filter is its ability to function in full flow.
 This means there won’t be any difference between the flow rate before and after the filter is installed.

 - At 10.4 ounces, this is one of the most lightweight inline filter systems we’ve seen.